hunzaigeek/plenty/README.md

 ## Versioning

-Visit our forum and find the latest news and updates in our [Changelog](https://forum.plentymarkets.com/c/changelog?order=created).
+Find information about the latest updates in our [Changelog](/meta/documents/changelog_en.md).

 ## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE - see the [LICENSE.md](/LICENSE.md) file for details.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE - see the [LICENSE](/LICENSE) file for details.